Planes Or Cars – Which Means Of Transport Pollutes The Most?

-As well, according to the International Council on Clean Transportation (ICCT), on average, on a long journey, a car with 2 people emits few more CO2 than if these two people had flown.
+As well, according to the International Council on Clean Transportation (ICCT), on average, on a long journey, a car with 2 people emits little more CO2 than if these two people had flown.
 And a car with 3 people emits on average only 15% less than if the 3 had made the same trip by plane.
 Of course, the analogy can only be justified on comparable distances: it is obvious no one will make New York – Sydney by car.

 In addition to all we’ve been discussing, other indirect factors need to be considered too.
 Let’s think about traffic jams for instance.
 A car stuck in a traffic jam emits 2.5 times more CO2 compared to normal traffic conditions.
 At the same time, a car with air conditioning on emits 7 to 20% more CO2.
 In this way, taking the car (with 3 people) for holidays can mean a larger carbon footprint than flying.
 Hence, other types of emissions, such as fine particles, which are much higher for road transportation, should be considered too.

-In the end, a journey by plane is often environmentally better than one by car for long journeys.
+In the end, a journey by plane is often environmentally better than one by car for long journeys (even more when at warm temperatures).
 All other things being alike, choosing the plane increases the occupancy rate of the planes – which will take-off anyway whether you are in it or not.
 Doing it also reduces traffic congestion and, therefore, optimizes the overall transportation networks.
 Most times, if you’re carrying less than 4 people in your car, choosing the plane will give you a lower CO2 footprint.
 And the longer the distance, the more this logic is true.
 Why?
 Because a plane’s CO2 emissions are higher during the take-off and landing phases.
 So the longer the flight is, more kilometers or miles the plane will have to soften the impact of these 2 phases.